RAbeyrathna/T2A2-Game-Library-API/README.md

 While PSQL has many beenfits to it, there are a few drawbacks to take into consideration as well.
 PSQL is commonly criticized as being slower compared to other options such as MySQL and may not be as suitable for larger businesses to implement.

-Postgres can also have a larger learning curve which can make it tougher to implement as the developers involved will need to learn and adjust to the database system.
-This can in turn, make migration more difficult as well after establishing use through PSQL.
+As PSQL has a comprehensive set of features, it can in turn  also have a larger learning curve which can make it tougher to implement as the developers involved will need to learn and adjust to the database system.
+This can result in making migration more difficult as well after establishing use through PSQL.

 Other DBMS such as, *MySQL* may be more simple and easier to learn and get familiar with, but does not offer the same amount of features and benefits that Postgres does.

+PSQL can require quite a bit more tuning and optimisation to get performance similar to other database systems, making it a easier and simpler choice for teams to opt to use an alternative option.

+In the context of this proejct, I was the sole developer of the application and had experience with PSQL rather than any other SQL relational database systems, and as such, found that choosing PSQL was the best choice for this app.

+The drawback of the learning curve did not impact me as I was familiar enough to work with PSQL and it would have been more time consuming if I was to learn how to work with another database system instead.

+The benefits PSQL gave such as ACID compliance benefited this application whereas the drawbacks such as getting other developers familiar with the language were not as relevant.

+While PSQL may not perform as great when compared to MySQL or other relational databases, this is usually for larger projects with larger teams, which did not have much influence for this particular project.

 It was through this careful consideration that PSQL was chosen, as for this particular instance, it was easier to implement and provided more benefits than drawbacks in implementation.

 ## R4: ORM Functionalities and Benefits